GLIMS-RGI/rgi_user_guide/_sources/regions/rgi15.md

 :::{figure-md} rgi15-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI15/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

+## Changes from version 6.0 to 7.0

 All previous outlines have been replaced by the GAMDAM glacier inventory version 2 GGI {cite:p}`Sakai2019`, also named GGI18.
 The glaciers were manually mapped based on Landsat TM and ETM+ summer imagery with most scenes being from the years 1994, 1998, 1999, 2002 and 2005.
-Some scenes from teh period 1992 - 2010 were used in case of unsuitable scenes within these years.
-In the Khumbu region we use data provided by Tobias Bolch.
-These outlines were manually mapped based on very-high resolution satellite imagery (WorldView, Pléiades, Ikonos) and DEM differencing results from {cite:t}`King2020`.
+Some scenes from the period 1992 - 2010 were used in case of unsuitable scenes within these years.
+In the Khumbu region outlines were manually mapped based on very-high resolution satellite imagery (WorldView, Pléiades, Ikonos) and DEM differencing results from {cite:t}`King2020`.

 ## Additional information